Seldom-SE/archipelago_terraria_client/README.md

 - [X] Terraria multiplayer
 - [X] Prevent accidental checks when loading older worlds
 - [ ] Wall, Plantera, and Zenith goals (maybe more)
-- [ ] Refactor!
+- [X] Refactor!
 - [ ] More thorough chat integration
 - [ ] Work on the README
 - [ ] Publish to Steam Workshop.
 Makes setup so much easier
-- [ ] Rebalance items
+- [X] Rebalance items
-- [ ] Explore more item/location options, like achievements, NPCs, and item rewards
+- [ ] Explore more item/location options, like achievements, NPCs, bestiary completion, Journey research, and item rewards
 - [ ] Docs
 - [ ] Get my fork merged if people want it
 - [ ] Other Archipelago features like deathlink?
 Do people want deathlink?